AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 This process might take a while, I remember it took around 40 minutes to finish.
 Also, note that after it finishes, the cluster overview page will show that the RAM and vCPU usage are off the charts, this is normal, the database needs some time to index the data.

-After around 15 minutes, you should see a dashboard that looks like this (assuming you are using a dataset of the same size as the one used in the project):
+After around 15 minutes, you should see a dashboard that looks like this (assuming you are using a dataset of the same size as the one used in the project)

 ![Qdrant Dashboard](./media/qdrant-overview.png)